k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 **New article**

 #### How Do I Save an Actor?
-An Actor can be saved and be added as an inner flow of another flow, for example for handling errors.
+Actors can be saved and be added as an inner flow of another flow, for example for handling errors.
 Actors can also be reused in other flows, for example to avoid complex flows with multiple steps.

 To save an Actor, click **Actions** in the toolbar and select **Save as Actor**.
 The new Actor can be added to any flow.